UiL-OTS-labs/ZEP-Self-Paced-Reading-with-Cumulative-Window-Ying-Liu/readme.md

 Current button setup is SPACE_BAR to show next segement and LEFT and RIGHT SHIFT for the additional choice.
 Alternative one can use an attached [BeexyBox](http://www.beexy.org/responseboxes/).

+The value of the left and right button (i.e. 'true' or 'false') is swapped for every other participant.
+Note that you can still change this by updating the participant record `left_button`.
 ## Output
 RT between onset exposure of last word and the following button choice.